By Stephanie Stevens

 There have been several accomplishments and awards that I’ve been honored to receive over the years, including serving as the chair of the IFMA Foundation and on the IFMA Board of Directors, as well as being awarded an IFMA Fellowship in 2002.
 Teaching led to my receiving the IFMA Award of Excellence as Educator of the Year in 2019.
 And earning my IFMA Instructor certification in 1996 gave me the confidence I needed to teach and share the wisdom of my experience with the younger facilities professionals.
 So far, though, I think my greatest achievement is seeing my students go into the facilities field and blossom.

 Interested in pursuing a career in facilities management?
-Learn more about the program on our website.
+Learn more about the program on our website and the latest, innovative funding option from San Diego Workforce Partnership.